apache/guacamole-manual/src/protocol-reference.rst

     It is expected that the supported mimetypes will include at least "image/png" and "image/jpeg", and the server *may* safely assume that these mimetypes are supported, even if they are absent from the handshake.

+.. guac:instruction:: name
+    :sent-by: client
+    :phase: handshake

+    Specifies the human-readable name of the user joining a connection.
+A single, string value is expected for this, and guacd does not expect or require that this value be unique among other users connected to the server or connection.
+The type of name provided is completely up to the client implementation.

 .. guac:instruction:: select
     :sent-by: client